ash0x0/ipcron/README.md

 func (s *Schedule) ScheduleWithCronSyntax(scheduleExpression string, maxRunTime string, job func(), jobName string) (*Job, error)
 ```

 When adding with cron syntax, the scheduling behavior follows the same expected cron behavior.
-Instead of scheduling jobs at difinite intervals, it executes the job at preset moments in time.
+Instead of scheduling jobs at definite intervals, it executes the job at preset moments in time.

 Whereas running with interval would say ***"execute this every 10 seconds"***, cron would say ***"execute this at multiples of 10 seconds on the clock"**